buggedbit/compost/assumptions.md

 - [ ] Get all glove data
 - [ ] Tag named entities @ to a new encoding
 - [ ] Decrease spelling mistakes

+## questions

+- [x] What does a convolutional layer do in NLP context?
+Specifically how does it convert a 2000 x 300 -> 2000 x 1 with one filter